 Even if you are just making relatively simple calculations, you need to label your small spreadsheet.
 We cannot emphasize this enough, that the average spreadsheet will be used for a period 5 years and is used by an average of 12 different people.
 By the way, with providing labels, we are not referring to the use of Excel’s Named Ranges/Names.
 Those features have their own sets of pros and cons, we will discuss them in length in another article.

 Choose Meaningful Labels

-Do not just use random names but think about a consistent system that fits the purpose of the spreadsheet.
+Do not just use random names, but think about a consistent system that fits the purpose of the spreadsheet.
 The shorter the names the better (certainly the column names) but make sure they stay meaningful.
-We have encountered spreadsheets where column names “Rev08”, “Revenue 2008” and “2008 Revenue” were all used, this is a bad idea.
+We have encountered spreadsheets where the column names “Rev08”, “Revenue 2008” and “2008 Revenue” were all used.
+This is a bad idea.
 Make a choice!
 A consistent way of labeling makes your spreadsheet easier to understand and it makes search functionality (CTRL-F) much more effective.
 When possible, we suggest starting with a letter and not a number in labels.
 That way Excel knows immediately that it is a label and it will not accidentally be used in calculations.

 Use 1 Row and 1 Column for Naming

 When you create a table, name each column and row.
 If possible, use only 1 row and 1 column for naming and not two because this can result in all kinds of disadvantages with subsequent editing.
 For example, there will be issue when you try to sort the table or try to create a pivot table.
 Only Excel’s chart function can handle double labels on the x-axis well, which means you are limiting the future users options when you use two rows or columns for labeling.